kieran-lockyer/terminal-app-project/README.md

 - Multiple users with different shows
 - Show the next episode to watch in a series
 - Filter shows by genre
-- Automatically retrieve info about shows you add from IMDB/Wikipedia